xitrum-framework/xitrum-doc/guide/howto.rst

   SecureBase64.encrypt("my object", "my key") SecureBase64.decrypt(encrypted, "my key")

-If no key is specified, ``secureKey`` in xitrum.json file in config directory is used.
+If no key is specified, ``secureKey`` in xitrum.conf file in config directory is used.